awstringer1/aghmm-paper-code/README.md

   - In the script `02-summarize-simulations-compare-glmmadaptive.R`, look for `CHANGE` comments on lines 7 and 13.
 Change the paths here to whatever you chose in the previous script.
   - Run the script `02-summarize-simulations-compare-glmmadaptive.R`.
 - Section 5.1, smoking data:
+  - In the script `03-smoking.R`, look for `CHANGE` comments on lines 7 and 11.
+Change the paths here to whatever you like.
+  - At the `CHANGE` comment at line 18, tell the script where to find the `aghqmm` package.
+  - Run the script `03-smoking.R`.
 - Section 5.2, toenail data:
 - Supplement 3.1:
 - Supplement 3.2.1: